CommonAccord/Cmacc-Org/Doc/G/Intel_Com/USPrivacyBill/Sec/Principle.md

 7.4.sec=Reasonable access to the {_personal_data} and the ability to correct erroneous {_personal_data};

-7.5.sec=Supplementation of the {_personal_data} with additional information offered voluntarily by the individual to address data quality requirements as described in Section 4(b).
+7.5.sec=Supplementation of the {_personal_data} with additional information offered voluntarily by the individual to address data quality requirements as described in Section {Principle.Xnum}(b).

 7.6.0.sec=Reasonable obscurity of {_personal_data} processed and maintained in a publicly available format under the control of the {_covered_entity} or by a {_third_party}, where the availability of that {_personal_data} creates or is likely to create significant privacy risk to the individual that is disproportionate to the public benefit of the availability of the {_personal_data}.

 7.6.1.sec=For purposes of this section, {_personal_data} that is sold for a fee shall be deemed publicly available.

-7.6.2.sec=The requirements set forth in this section 4(g)(6) shall not come into effect until the {_Commission} publishes the guidance described in Section 8(a)(3)(f) below;
+7.6.2.sec=The requirements set forth in this section {Principle.Xnum}(g)(6) shall not come into effect until the {_Commission} publishes the guidance described in Section 8(a)(3)(f) below;

 7.6.3.sec=Exclusion.—No individual may demand that a {_covered_entity} obscure accurate information that an individual committed and was convicted of a crime, unless that information would be expunged or otherwise removed from official records pursuant to state or federal law or regulation, including by operation of a pardon.

 7.6.=[G/Z/ol-AA/s3]

-7.7.sec=EXCEPTION – Nothing in this section 4(g) shall require a {_covered_entity} to take actions that jeopardize the safety of the data subject or rights and freedoms of others under the United States Constitution.
+7.7.sec=EXCEPTION – Nothing in this section {Principle.Xnum}(g) shall require a {_covered_entity} to take actions that jeopardize the safety of the data subject or rights and freedoms of others under the United States Constitution.

 7.=[G/Z/ol/s7]